Poincar\'e Duality, Degeneracy, and Real Lefschetz Property for T-Hypersurfaces: Degeneracy for a family of triangulations

-\begin{proof} The hypersurface $X$ is the support of the subcomplex of the cubical subdivision of $\Sigma K$ made of the cubes indexed by the pairs of simplices $\sigma^1\leq \sigma^n$ for which $\df\varepsilon(\sigma^1)=1$.
-The geometric realisation of $\Sigma K$ lives in the finite dimensional real vector space freely generated by the vertices of $\Sigma K$ and the hypersurface $X$ is homeomorphic to the intersection of $|\Sigma K|$ with the hyperplane of equation:

-where $x_p$ is the coordinate associated with the vertex $p$.
-We can construct a homeomorphism $G$ of $|\Sigma K|$ that exchanges the two sets the following way: \begin{enumerate} \item Let $\sigma\in\Sigma K$, if the restriction $\varepsilon|_\sigma$ is non-constant we can find a set of positive real numbers $u(\sigma)$ indexed by the vertices of $\sigma$ whose sum is $1$ and satisfying:
+\begin{proof} Let $V$ denote the real vector spaces freely generated by the vertices of $\Sigma K$.
+The hypersurface $X$ is the support of the subcomplex of the cubical subdivision of $\Sigma K$ made of the cubes indexed by the pairs of simplices $\sigma^1\leq \sigma^n$ for which $\df\varepsilon(\sigma^1)=1$.
+To prove the proposition, we will start by constructing a self-homeomorphism $G$ of $|\Sigma K|$ for which $G(X)$ has a simpler description.
+Let $\sigma\in\Sigma K$.
+If the restriction $\varepsilon|_\sigma$ is non-constant, we can find a set of positive real numbers $u(\sigma)$ indexed by the vertices of $\sigma$ whose sum equals $1$ and that satisfies